leandrofahur/django-api-web-scraper/README.md

-# Django User Authentication and Admin Dashboard
+# The Django Blueprint: Best Practices and Patterns for Scalable Web Applications

 <!-- [medium article]() -->